 Yellow Cedar, also known as Nootka Cypress, Alaska Yellow Cedar and Yellow Cypress is native to North America’s west coast, from the Kenai Peninsula in Alaska to the Klamath Mountains in northern California.
-The species typically grows on wet sloped mountain sides at higher altitudes where tree growth is slow and steady.
+The species typically grows on wet, sloped mountain sides at higher altitudes where tree growth is slow and steady.
 It is this growth environment that gives Yellow Cedar the distinctive characteristics that make it so popular around the world.

 With its fine, straight grain, creamy texture and soft-white to honey-yellow color, Yellow Cedar creates stunning projects.